Skip to content

 Alex runs Om Concepts as the only principal.
 He started college in biomedical engineering, and the lab habits stuck: measure before you move, diagnose before you prescribe, keep a record of what you changed.
 Those habits show up in every engagement.

-Eight years inside a Fortune 500 sales organization taught him how enterprises actually execute and where they lose.
+Eight years inside a Fortune 500 sales organization taught him how businesses actually buy and where they lose.
+The range was the education: thousands of conversations with small-business owners, sales teams he helped train and sharpen, and deals that reached Fortune 100 executive suites, adding up to millions in lifetime sales across nearly every industry.
 Since going independent he has spent years consulting, training, building, and implementing for clients across AI, agents, sales, and business operations.
 Om Concepts is where that work consolidates under one practice.

 He works across frontier models from Anthropic, OpenAI, Google, Meta, xAI, and Perplexity, alongside open-source weights and local inference.
 Every comparison comes from direct use.
 He is deep on agent harnesses, MCP, multi-agent orchestration, and every modality that matters: voice, image, video, audio, and code.